angular/angular/aio/content/guide/view-encapsulation.md

   to attach a shadow DOM to the component's host element, and then puts the component view inside that shadow DOM.
 The component's styles are included within the shadow DOM.

-* `Native` view encapsulation uses a now deprecated version of the browser's native shadow DOM implementation - [learn about the changes](https://hayato.io/2016/shadowdomv1/).

 * `Emulated` view encapsulation (the default) emulates the behavior of shadow DOM by preprocessing (and renaming) the CSS code to effectively scope the CSS to the component's view.
   For details, see [Inspecting generated CSS](guide/view-encapsulation#inspect-generated-css) below.